nitzpo/BLEClicker/README.md

 I don't have a BLE sniffer device so I used my phone (LG G5) with a BLE Scanner app.
 This (usually) worked and allowed me to see how the services are functioning.

 Probably the **worst** problem I had in this project was that for a whole day of working on the project, I couldn't see the advertisements from the device.
 I thought this was something I'd changed so I started reverting things (Git helped) but no results.
 At some point I uploaded Project Zero to test if the board was working.
 And still nothing!
 I was nearly sure the board was dead.
 After hours of trying, my phone battery died and I replaced it with a spare.
 Then it worked!
 Apparently there is a bug in LG's BT!

+Later on, after addressing multiple other problems, I could test that everything worked on my phone - without requiring an actual PC dongle; this was due to the fact that I had set up spacebar and backspace buttons.
+My phone allowed me to connect the launchpad as a HID device, and in some text box I could then type spaces and delete them using the launchpad!
+So exciting!

 ### Debugging
 An issue I had with debugging: